LabZoneSK/excel-google-maps/README.md

 > I choose a lazy person to do a hard job.
 Because a lazy person will find an easy way to do it.
 > - Bill Gates

-I must also admit that I am a lazy person and I do not like to do things that repeat themselves.
+I must admit that I am a lazy person and I do not like to do things that are constantly being repeated.
 I like to learn new things and I like to create things in Node JS.
-In my job, sometimes I need to find the travel distance between two addresses.
-For example I need calculate travel costs in the bid.
-Because I didn't like to manually enter addresses into Google Maps and then rewrite distance to Excel.
+Sometimes in my job I need to find the travel distance between two addresses, for example when I need to calculate travel costs in the bid.
+And I find it unnecessary to enter addresses into Google Maps and then rewrite the distance back to Excel.

-This code uses Express to create an endpoint that calls the function written in the VBA.
+This code uses Express to create an endpoint.
+Function written in the VBA calls this endpoint to get distance between two addresses.
 The function is embedded in Excel into a module to write a simple function into the cell.
 So for example I can write expressions with distance results.

 ![Example usage in Excel](https://raw.githubusercontent.com/LabZoneSK/excel-google-maps/master/example/Excel-Sample.jpg)